spiral/docs/docs/en/advanced/tokenizer.md

 ## Class Listeners

-The Tokenizer Class Listeners is a way to use the `Spiral\Tokenizer\ClassesInterface` interface in a more efficient manner, particularly when working with large codebases.
+The Tokenizer class listeners are a way to use the `Spiral\Tokenizer\ClassesInterface` interface in a more efficient manner, particularly when working with large codebases.

 Normally, when you use the `ClassesInterface` to search for classes, the tokenizer component will scan the specified directories every time the `getClasses` method is called.
 This can be slow, particularly if you have many components that make repeated calls to the method.

-To improve performance, it allows you to register listeners that will be notified when a class is found by the `ClassesInterface`.
-This means that the tokenizer component will only need to scan the directories once, during application bootstrapping.
-After the initial scan, the tokenizer will iterate over all the found classes and send information about each class to all registered listeners.
+To improve performance, the component allows you to register listeners that will be notified when a class is found by the `ClassesInterface`.
+This means that directories will only be scanned once, during application bootstrapping.
+After the initial scan, the listeners will iterate over all the found classes.

 ### Usage